ericmahare/blog-app/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to microverse and anyone who supported me through out the project

 ## 📝 License